 My Omi prefers this without streusel, just absolute masses of plums – do whatever you like best.
-She says that without is more traditional (she’s from a small town in Hessen) and my mom agrees, but it’s often made with as well.
+She says that without is more traditional (she’s from a small town in Hessen) and my mom agrees, but it’s often made with as well, and I like it this way.

 Zwetschgen are usually called prune plums or damsons in English.
 They’re smaller and have a slightly different flavour from larger plums, and are a special treat at this time of year.
 They’re one of those rare fruits that are still strictly seasonal.